-In honor of Labor Day, we present some peculiar professions of the past.
+The Club of Queer Trades In honor of Labor Day, we present some peculiar professions of the past.
 We can take prostitution, bodysnatching, and murder as read, but what about a professional Ray of Sunshine?
 A professional suicide?
 A professional Scandal-monger?
 A dog’s tailor?
 A parrot’s linguist?
 Or (you think you hate YOUR job) a woman who is paid to be fired?

 Corpse Contracts: People who Sold Their Own Dead Bodies It is a sinister fact that, before the passage of the various Anatomy Acts, the doctors of the past paid for stolen corpses for their dissecting rooms.
 What is less well-known is that various individuals in what might be termed the “pre-corpse stage” might sell their own bodies to the anatomists.